What does Pr(>|z|) mean in Logistic Regression Output in R

 [1] 2.151

 Next, we calculate the two-tailed p-value.
-This represents the probability that the absolute value of the normal distribution is greater than 2.151 or less than -2.151.
+This represents the probability that the absolute value of a random variable drawn from the standard Normal distribution is greater than 2.151 or less than -2.151.
+This area represents the probability of observing a result as extreme as ours, assuming the true effect is zero.

 • p-value = 2 * (1-pnorm(z value))